 WHAT IS THE PURPOSE OF A HIP INJECTION?

-A medication is injected to reduce the inflammation or irritation of the hip joint or bursa which is causing your pain.
+A medication is injected to reduce the inflammation or irritation of the hip joint or bursa, causing your pain.

 HOW IS THE HIP INJECTION PERFORMED?

 These injections are performed outpatient, using fluoroscopy (X-ray) to guide the needle into the hip joint or bursa.
-Hip injections are given to help with your pain and are not always intended as a cure for the underlying condition.
+Hip injections help with your pain and are not always intended as a cure for the underlying condition.